 Former Apple Retail Chief Angela Ahrendts said awhile back, "How much more fulfilling is the experience for employees when they're enriching lives vs. selling things?”

-She implies selling is bad and you do not enrich lives when selling.
+She implied selling was bad and you do not enrich lives when selling.

 I don’t agree with that.

-Here are some bad assumptions that explains why everyone seems to hate salespeople:
+Here are some assumptions that explain why everyone seems to hate salespeople:

 They’re phony and can’t be trusted and commissioned salespeople are even less trustworthy than salaried ones.